Hungary and the euro: Under the Fidesz government from 2010

 In April 2013, Viktor Orbán proclaimed euro adoption would not happen until the Hungarian purchasing power parity weighted GDP per capita had reached 90% of the eurozone average.
 According to Eurostat, this relative percentage rose from 57.0% in 2004 to 63.4% in 2014.
 If the same pace of "catching up" progress was to be expected in the future as in the past ten years (6.4% per decade), Hungary would only reach Orbán's 90% target and adopt the euro in 2056.
 Although, Hungary could potentially also reach Orbán's 90% target and adopt the euro in 2033, if being able for the upcoming period to sustain the same 1.4% of annual improvements in the figure as achieved from 2013 to 2014.
 Shortly after Orbán had been re-elected as Prime Minister for another four-year term in April 2014, the Hungarian Central Bank announced that they planned to introduce a new series of forint banknotes in 2018.
 In June 2015, Orbán declared that his government would no longer entertain the idea of replacing the forint with the euro in 2020, as was previously suggested, and instead expected the forint to remain "stable and strong for the next several decades", although, in July 2016, National Economy Minister Mihály Varga suggested that country could adopt the euro by the "end of the decade", but only if economic trends continue to improve and the common currency becomes more stable.
 No official target date has been set for euro adoption.

+In July 2025, Péter Csányi, the CEO of OTP Bank (Hungary's largest lender), called for the adoption of the euro, describing it as "very desirable" and a "predictable economic and regulatory environment" as important, in contrast to destabilising policy under Orbán.
+In November 2025, Péter Magyar (Orban'main challenger for the forthcoming 2026 Hungarian parliamentary election) stated that if he was to win the election and form a government, he would seek to bring Hungary into the Eurozone.